Introduction to Teradata Architecture

 Access Module Processor (AMP)

-As mentioned an AMP is called the access module processor.
+As mentioned, an AMP is called the access module processor.
 These are the vital processors which actually stores and retrieves the data.
-BYNET sends the query and the execution plan which it got from the Parsing Engine (PE) to the AMP’s.
-An AMP is supposed to perform tasks such as aggregation, filtering, grouping, etc on the respective datasets and then finally saved the results retrieved back to its associated discs.
-Data is evenly distributed based on the Primary Index column in multiple AMP’s and only a required AMP is reached out based on the values of that index.
+BYNET sends the query and the execution plan, which it got from the Parsing Engine (PE), to the AMP’s.
+An AMP is supposed to perform tasks such as aggregation, filtering, grouping, etc., on the respective datasets and then finally saved the results retrieved back to its associated discs.
+Data is evenly distributed based on the Primary Index column in multiple AMP’s, and only a required AMP is reached out based on that index’s values.

 Let’s take an example to understand this in detail: